You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-Can You Take Lipitor with Ace Inhibitors?
+Can You Take Lipitor with ACE Inhibitors?
 A Comprehensive Guide

-2. Increased Risk of Kidney Damage: Ace inhibitors can cause kidney damage, especially in patients with pre-existing kidney disease.
-Lipitor may also affect kidney function, particularly in patients with severe kidney disease.
+* Increased risk of kidney damage: ACE inhibitors can cause kidney damage, especially in patients with pre-existing kidney disease.
+Lipitor may also increase the risk of kidney damage, particularly in patients with severe kidney disease.

-3. Increased Risk of Liver Damage: Lipitor can cause liver damage, known as liver enzyme elevation, as a side effect.
-Ace inhibitors may also cause liver damage, although this is rare.
+* Increased risk of liver damage: Lipitor can cause liver damage, especially in patients with pre-existing liver disease.
+ACE inhibitors may also increase the risk of liver damage, although this is less common.

 Expert Insights